MyrtoLimnios/MyrtoLimnios.github.io/_pages/about.md

 * I am honoured to be invited to give a talk @ the international conference [35th Panhellenic and 1st International Statistics Conference 2023](https://gsi-conference.uniwa.gr/index.php), May 25-28/2023, in Athens, Greece.

 * I am honoured to give a talk @ the international conference [Women in Mathematical Sciences 2023](https://www.sdu.dk/en/om_sdu/institutter_centre/imada_matematik_og_datalogi/kalender/womenmath23) to celebrate the International Women in Maths Day, May 11-12/2023, at SDU, Odense, Denmark.

+* Visit the [repository](https://github.com/MyrtoLimnios/covid19-biblio) and read the [article](https://arxiv.org/abs/2109.01450) of a selection of papers related to COVID-19 outbreak developed with Marie Garin, Alice Nicolaï and Nicolas Vayatis, with detailed reviews.